Rudolf Hess: Death and aftermath

-Hess was found dead on 17 August 1987, aged 93, in a summer house that had been set up in the prison garden as a reading room; he had hanged himself using an extension cord strung over a window latch.
+Hess was found dead on 17 August 1987, aged 93, in a summer house that had been set up in the prison garden as a reading room; he had hanged himself using an extension cable strung over a window latch.
 A short note to his family was found in his pocket, thanking them for all that they had done.
-The Four Powers released a statement on 17 September ruling the death a suicide.
-He was initially buried at a secret location to avoid media attention or demonstrations by Nazi sympathisers, but his body was re-interred in a family plot at Wunsiedel on 17 March 1988; his wife was buried beside him in 1995.
+The Four-Powers Authority released a statement on 17 September ruling the death a suicide.
+Hess was initially buried at a secret location to avoid media attention or demonstrations by Nazi sympathisers, but his body was re-interred in a family plot at Wunsiedel on 17 March 1988; his wife was subsequently buried beside him in 1995.

-Hess's lawyer Alfred Seidl felt that he was too old and frail to have managed to kill himself.
+Hess' lawyer Alfred Seidl felt that he was too old and frail to have managed to kill himself.
 Wolf Rüdiger Hess repeatedly claimed that his father had been murdered by the British Secret Intelligence Service to prevent him from revealing information about British misconduct during the war.
-Abdallah Melaouhi served as Hess's medical orderly from 1982 to 1987; he was dismissed from his position at his local district parliament's Immigration and Integration Advisory Council after he wrote a self-published book on a similar theme.
 According to an investigation by the British government in 1989, the available evidence did not back up the claim that Hess was murdered, and Solicitor General Sir Nicholas Lyell saw no grounds for further investigation.
 The autopsy results supported the conclusion that Hess had killed himself.
 A report declassified and published in 2012 led to questions again being asked as to whether Hess had been murdered.
 Historian Peter Padfield wrote that the suicide note found on the body appeared to have been written when Hess was hospitalised in 1969.

-Hess's grave in Wunsiedel became a destination for neo-Nazi pilgrimage and for demonstrations each August on the anniversary of his death.
-To put a stop to such pilgrimage, the parish council decided not to allow an extension on the grave's lease when it expired in 2011.
+Hess' grave in Wunsiedel became a destination for neo-Nazi pilgrimage and for demonstrations each August on the anniversary of his death.
+To prevent further pilgrimages, the parish council did not extend the grave's lease when it expired in 2011.
 With the eventual consent of his family, Hess's grave was re-opened on 20 July 2011.
 The remains were cremated and the ashes scattered at sea by family members.
 The gravestone, which bore the epitaph "Ich hab's gewagt" ("I have dared"), was destroyed.
 Spandau Prison was demolished in 1987 to prevent it from becoming a neo-Nazi shrine.

 A myth that the Spandau prisoner was not actually Hess was disproved in 2019.
-A study of DNA testing undertaken by Sherman McCall, formerly of the Walter Reed Army Medical Center, and Jan Cemper-Kiesslich of the University of Salzburg demonstrated a 99.99 percent match between the prisoner's Y chromosome DNA markers and those of a living male Hess relative.
+A study of DNA testing undertaken by Sherman McCall, formerly of the Walter Reed Army Medical Center, and Jan Cemper-Kiesslich of the University of Salzburg demonstrated a 99.99 per cent match between the prisoner's Y chromosome DNA markers and those of a living male Hess relative.